amberkt/blog/README.md

 Rails will only run migration files that haven't been run already.

-Run migration file: `rails db:migrate`
+Need to run `rails db:migrate` to actually migrate the migration file.

 Rollback the last migration file: `rails db:rollback`

 Say you want to add a column to a table, you can't just go into the migration file and add the column and run the migration again.
 You should create a new migration file, this will be important in teams when you're working with multiple people.
 Say you want to add timestamps to a table: